OSPokemon/ospokemon/README.md

 # Developers / bugs

 This server is written in Go.
-The UI is written with minimal standard web stuff, like jQuery and Bootstrap.
-Feel free to add/change anything and pull request.
-The github issues page is not open yet.
+The UI is a webpage using jQuery and Bootstrap.

 # License